AbhishekDhawan07/British_Airways_Virtual_Internship/README.md

 ---

 ## 🏢 About the Internship
-The British Airways Virtual Internship focuses on applying **data science techniques** to real business challenges.
+The British Airways Data Science Internship focuses on applying **data science techniques** to real business challenges.
 It simulates the role of a data scientist working within an airline company to derive actionable insights from data.

 ---